shakib2123/event-management-web/questions_and_answers.md

 <details><summary><b>Answer</b></summary>
 <p>

-#### Answer: 2
+#### Answer: 3

-<i>In the provided code, the forEach method iterates over each element in the nums array.
-However, the if (num) condition checks whether num is truthy or not.
-Since 0 is considered falsy in JavaScript, it won't increment the count when num is 0.
-Therefore, count will only be incremented for the values 1, 2, and 3, resulting in a final value of 2.</i>
+<i>The correct answer is C: 3.
+This is because the first element of the array is 0, which is falsy in JavaScript, so the count variable is not incremented.
+The rest of the elements are 1, 2, 3, which are all truthy, so the count variable is incremented by 1 for each of them.
+Therefore, the final value of count is 3, and that is what is logged to the console.</i>

 </p>
 </details>